evangipson/Terminal/README.md

 ### User Commands
 - Make a user with the `makeuser` command
 - Delete a user with the `deleteuser` command
+- View a user group with the `viewgroup` command
 - Make a user group with the `makegroup` command
 - Delete a user gropu with the `deletegroup` command
 - Add a user to a group with the `addusertogroup` command